The Best Math tutor in Fresno, CA

 Tower District, Woodward Park tutoring

-Riza taught 1 day ago
+Riza taught about 2 months ago

 The student and tutor reviewed the concept of integers and their representation on a number line.
 They then delved into fractions, covering their definition, the roles of the numerator and denominator, and methods for simplification.
 The session concluded with a practice session on adding and subtracting fractions using both the LCD and butterfly methods, and a brief discussion about future topics.